Prediction of Cross-Fitness for Adaptive Evolution to Different Environmental Conditions: Consequence of Phenotypic Dimensional Reduction: Abstract

-In the present study, we numerically evolved a high-dimensional gene regulation network, where genes determined the network and gene expression dynamics provided the expression of proteins.
+In the present study, we numerically evolved a high-dimensional gene regulation network, where genes determined the network and gene expression dynamics.
 From this network, the fitness of cells under given environmental conditions was determined by expression patterns of output genes.
 By numerically evolving such cells to satisfy several relationships between environmental inputs and protein expression outputs, we demonstrated that evolutionary changes in phenotypes are constrained to a low-dimensional subspace, whose dimension is given by the number of input-output relationships.
 This dimensional reduction is explained by the separation of a few eigenvalues in the Jacobian matrix for the expression dynamics.
-Additionally, we applied a large variety of stresses to these evolved cells and examined further evolution under these stress conditions.
-The correlation of the evolutionary change in fitness in response to different stresses is well predicted by the non-evolutionary adaptive responses to each stress.
+Additionally, we applied a large variety of environmental changes to these evolved cells and examined further evolution under these stress conditions.
+The correlation of the evolutionary change in fitness in response to different stresses is well predicted by the non-evolutionary environmental responses to each stress.
 This prediction is indeed possible, as evolutionary changes and adaptive responses are within the same constrained subspace.
-Finally, by taking advantage of dimensional reduction, we formulated a potential theory of phenotypic changes caused by environmental and genetic changes.
+Therefore, by taking advantage of dimensional reduction, we formulated a potential theory of phenotypic changes caused by environmental and genetic changes.
 Then, the cross-fitness to different environmental stresses was computed by the Hessian matrix of the potential, which supports the results of the numerical evolution.
+Finally, we applied the theory to experimental data on bacterial evolution under antibiotics.
+The data demonstrate the predicted correlation between the fitness changes by evolution and transcriptome changes upon environmental stresses.
 The present results allow for the prediction of evolution from transcriptome information in response to different stresses before evolution.
 The relevance of this to microbiological evolution experiments is discussed.